ckormanyos/soft_double/README.md

 soft_double is written in header-only C++11.
 It is compatible through C++11, 14, 17, 20.

-## Implementation goals

-  - Clean header-only C++ design.
-  - Seamless portability to any modern C++11, 14, 17, 20 compiler.
-  - Achieve efficiency suitable for _bare-metal_ embedded systems.
-  - Particularly useful if 64-bit native `double` or a similar built-in type is unavailable.
-  - Use refactored versions of trusted algorithms based on those found in [softfloat 3e](https://github.com/ucb-bar/berkeley-softfloat-3).

 ## Quick Start

 Using soft_double is straightforward.
 Simply `#include <math/softfloat/soft_double.h>` and